TheStrupf/pxl-platformer/README.md

 # About
 I'm documenting my coding journey of writing a retro platformer from scratch in C, heavily inspired by Handmade Hero (Casey Muratori) and [Raylib](https://www.raylib.com/).
-I'm originally coming from C# so coding in C is pretty new to me.
-I'll figure things out on the go.
+I'm originally coming from C# so coding in C is new to me.
+But I still feel pretty confident about this.
+I'll figure things out on the run.

 However, I probably won't include any other game assets besides the source code.